otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/08-a11y-internationalisation.md

 ### WCAG Guidelines

 **WCAG** (Web Content Accessibility Guidelines) is a set of guidelines for making web content more accessible.
-The guidelines are organized into four principles:
+The guidelines are organised into four principles:

 1. **Perceivable**: Information and user interface components must be presentable to users in ways they can perceive.
    - Text alternatives for non-text content